Websoft9/doc.websoft9.com/README.md

 ## How to use searchbar?

-### Prepare

-1. Install docker and excute search servcice, as following:
+Install docker and excute search servcice, as following:
 ```
 git clone https://github.com/Websoft9/docker-library
 cd docker-library/apps/typesense